peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public int Flags { get; set; }

  Gets or sets the flags that are set from converting numbers according to this arithmetic context.
-If  `HasFlags` HasFlags is false, this value will be 0.
+If  `HasFlags`  is false, this value will be 0.
 This value is a combination of bit fields.
 To retrieve a particular flag, use the AND operation on the return value of this method.
-For example:  `(this.Flags & EContext.FlagInexact) != 0` (this.Flags & EContext.FlagInexact) != 0 returns  `true` true if the Inexact flag is set.  <b>Returns:</b>
+For example:  `(this.Flags & EContext.FlagInexact) != 0`  returns  `true`  if the Inexact flag is set.  <b>Returns:</b>

 The flags that are set from converting numbers according to this arithmetic context.
-If  `HasFlags` HasFlags is false, this value will be 0.
+If  `HasFlags`  is false, this value will be 0.
 This value is a combination of bit fields.
 To retrieve a particular flag, use the AND operation on the return value of this method.
-For example:  `(this.Flags & EContext.FlagInexact) != 0` (this.Flags & EContext.FlagInexact) != 0 returns  `true` true if the Inexact flag is set.
+For example:  `(this.Flags & EContext.FlagInexact) != 0`  returns  `true`  if the Inexact flag is set.

 <a id="HasExponentRange"></a>
 ### HasExponentRange